 These plump-leaved colorful plants store water in their juicy tissues, making them a forgetful gardener's dream.
 Give them well-drained soil and plenty of sunlight, and your succulents will look as healthy when you return from vacation as when you left.
 In fact, they may look even better.

-That’s because stressors that might harm or even kill other plants—an extra touch of sun, heat or cold; even a drought resulting from the gardener’s vacation—make many succulents come alive with color.
-Normally green and blue-green leaves heat up into a vivid spectrum of reds, orange, pinks, purples and yellows.
+That is because stressors that might harm or even kill other plants (an extra touch of sun, heat, or cold, even a drought) make many succulents come alive with color.
+Normally green and blue-green leaves heat up into a vivid spectrum of reds, orange, pinks, purples, and yellows.

 1. Golden Jade Tree (Crassula ovata 'Hummel's Sunset')

 Especially during the cooler months, this cultivar's leaves take on bright golden centers with ochre margins.
 From late fall to winter, look for white flowers tinged with lavender.

 Why we love it: In the shade, it masquerades as its plainer green cousin, the common Jade Plant.
 What is more fun than a plant with a secret identity?

 The flat, round leaves of this succulent, also known as Desert Cabbage and Flipping Flapjacks, can grow up to 6 inches (15 cm) in diameter.
 They begin to blaze red from their tips downward, growing more vibrant with additional sun or cold.
 From late winter through early spring, pale-yellow blooms open, a pleasing contrast to the fiery leaves.